MossGoblin/crystal_sort/pigeonhole_optimization/pigeonhole_optimization.md

 The primary pass of the iteration finds the lowest and higherst values of the subset and places them at the first and last indices of the subset (same as outer iteration of crystal sort).

-A remainder is defined as the subset minus the first and last element.
+The bracket consists of the first element (lowest value), the last element (highest value) and the remainder between them.

 A secondary pass is made over the remainder.
-It returns atuple of the following:
+It returns a tuple of the following:

 - all the elements, equal to the lowest element of the parent subset.
 - all elements not equal to the lowest or highest element in the parent subset.
 - all the elements, equal to the highest element of the parent subset.

-After the secondary pass the returned values are combined with the lowest and highest elements in the parent subset.
+After the secondary pass the returned values are combined with the lowest and highest elements in the bracket.

 The iteration returns the following tuple:

-- lower bracket: The lowest element of the subset and all elements with the same value
+- lower bracket set: The lowest element of the subset and all elements with the same value
 - remainder: All elements that differ from the lowest and the highest element
-- higher bracket: The highest element of the subset and all elements with the same value
+- higher bracket set: The highest element of the subset and all elements with the same value

-After the iteration the lower bracket and teh higher bracket are added to the brackets from previous iterations.
+After the iteration the lower bracket set and the higher bracket set are added to the bracket sets from previous iterations.

 The remainder, if any, goes for another iteration.